 Water quality varies depending on the region, with an approximate of 60% of the UK being affected by hard water.

-The most affected areas in the UK are predominantly found in East England with the level of hard water tending to increase towards the south east of the country, in counties such as Lincolnshire.
+The most affected areas in the UK are predominantly found in East England with the level of hard water tends to increase towards the south east of the country, in counties such as Lincolnshire.

 Source of information: Know Your Earth